clpo13/vinnie/README.md

 ninja && ninja install
 ```

 You can also call `ninja test` in the build directory to run the unit tests.
+If you'd like to build the API documentation, install [Doxygen](http://www.doxygen.org/) and run `doxygen` in the same directory as this project's `Doxyfile`.

 ## Usage